encse/adventofcode/README.md

 so I can work with them freely.
 On commit the whole process is reversed and the files get encrypted again.

-If you find this useful, please [support](https://github.com/sponsors/encse) me.

 ## Dependencies

 - This project is based on `.NET 8`  and `C# 12`.